MarlonJMejia/MarlonJMejia.github.io/resume.md

   - **Automation**: Implemented CI/CD pipelines using CodePipeline and GitHub Actions to automate the deployment and testing processes, ensuring seamless updates and multi-format document generation.
 - **Outcome**: Achieved a streamlined and automated workflow for static website deployment and maintenance, resulting in increased efficiency and reduced manual intervention.

-### Cloud Infrastructure and Automation with Oracle Cloud
+### Reverse Proxy Setup on Oracle Cloud for Local Service Access via Wireguard

 - **Objective**: Designed and automated the deployment of secure and scalable cloud infrastructure on Oracle Cloud.
 - **Technologies Used**: